Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

-Note that eq.~\ref{tempAD_massdepend} is valid when the accretion rate is expressed in units of Eddington values, otherwise the temperature would be $T \approx M^{-\frac{1}{2}}\dot{M}^{\frac{1}{4}}$.
-However, for comparison of accreting black holes of different mass but with similar Eddington ratio, eq.~\ref{tempAD_massdepend} is the most useful and we can immediately estimate where should be the peak of AGN thermal emission based on the knowledge of measured accretion disc temperatures in X-ray spectra of XRB.
-The thermal emission of accretion discs in AGN thus peaks in the UV range ($T \approx 10^5$\,K), while the temperature peak occurs at the soft X-ray band for stellar-mass black holes in X-ray binaries ($T \approx 10^7$\,K).
+Note that Eq.~\ref{tempAD_massdepend} is valid when the accretion rate is expressed in units of Eddington values, otherwise the temperature would be $T \approx M^{-\frac{1}{2}}\dot{M}^{\frac{1}{4}}$.
+However, for comparison of accreting black holes of different mass but with a similar Eddington ratio, Eq.~\ref{tempAD_massdepend}, is the most useful and we can immediately estimate where the peak of AGN thermal emission should be based on the knowledge of measured accretion disk temperatures in X-ray spectra of XRB.
+The thermal emission of accretion disks in AGN thus peaks in the UV range ($T \approx 10^5$\,K), while the temperature peak occurs at the soft X-ray band for stellar-mass black holes in X-ray binaries ($T \approx 10^7$\,K).

-The observed spectrum of AGN has indeed typically peak in the UV band, the so-called Big Blue Bump \citep{Richards2006}.
-Some UV spectra of quasars can be well fitted by the thermal disc emission \citep{2011MNRAS.415.2942C}, but it is not the case in general \citep{Elvis1994}.
-The UV and especially the range between far-UV and X-rays is heavily affected by the interstellar absorption, preventing astronomers from a detailed study of spectral properties of the thermal accretion disc emission in AGN.
+The observed spectrum of AGN has indeed typically a peak in the UV band, the big blue bump \citep{Richards2006}.
+Some UV spectra of quasars can be well fitted by the thermal disk emission \citep{2011MNRAS.415.2942C}, but it is not the case in general \citep{Elvis1994}.
+The UV and especially the range between far-UV and X-rays is heavily affected by the interstellar absorption, preventing astronomers from a detailed study of spectral properties of the thermal accretion disk emission in AGN.